Tips for styling an easy, breezy summer vignette for your coffee table.

 Keep the size of the florals or greenery in mind when choosing a container to display them in.
 This tall, wide-mouthed vase works really well for the large scale of the large hydrangea blossoms.

 Along with texture and height, another important part of any vignette is to vary the heights of the elements within it.
-Nothing would be more boring than a vignette where everything is the same height, which doesn’t encourage your eye to move through and explore the display.
+Nothing would be more boring than a vignette where everything is the same height, which doesn’t encourage your eye to move or bounce through and explore the display.

 I typically prefer to have at least three varying heights within any vignette – tall, medium height and low height.